Bangladesh make history, win Test series against Pakistan

 On the final day of the Test, their batters played sensibly as they achieved the target losing four wickets.

-Opener Zakir Hasan top-scored with 40 for the visitors while Mominul Haque made 34.
+Opener Zakir Hasan top-scored with 40 for the visitors while skipper Najmul Hossain Shanto made 38 and Mominul Haque scored 34.

 Mushfiqur Rahim (22 not out) and Shakib Al Hasan (21 not out) took the team home with their 32-run partnership for the sixth wicket.